 Also Bought Myths & Benefits

 A common misconception is that it is the Also Boughts themselves – the strip of books on your product page – driving those sales and recommendations.
-However, it’s the underlying system, those connections mapped out between books, which is what triggers Amazon to recommend Debbie Macomber to a reader after she purchases Nora Roberts.
+However, it’s the underlying system, those connections mapped out between books, which is what triggers Amazon to often recommend Debbie Macomber to a reader after she purchases Nora Roberts.

 Of course, it would be better if Amazon would stop messing with Also Boughts altogether — I’m certainly not claiming otherwise.

-The “experimentation” with this piece of real estate has been relentless, and increasing.
+The experimentation with this piece of real estate has been relentless, and increasing.
 I can think of a dozen different things Amazon has tried to shoehorn onto our book’s pages in the place of Also Boughts.
 Although I should also point out that these experiments have been going on for as long as I can remember – this is not a recent phenomenon, there is just more awareness among writers about Also Boughts these days.

 And, yes, I will also grant that there is probably a moderate amount of on-page discovery.
 I’m sure some readers spot your book in someone else’s Also Boughts and purchase it instead, but also remember that cuts both ways.

-Much more importantly, if we look at the typical CTR of an Amazon ad (there’s a wide range here but even a successful ad might be as low as 0.1%), this would seem to strongly indicate that the amount of on-page discovery that happens via Also Boughts has been massively overstated.
+Much more importantly, if we look at the typical CTR of an Amazon ad (there’s a wide range here but even a successful ad might be as low as 0.1%), this would seem to strongly indicate that the amount of on-page discovery that happens via Also Boughts has been greatly overstated.

-Personal vs. Contextual
+Personal vs. Contextual Recommendations

-As I said up top, Amazon recommends books to readers in many different ways.
+Amazon recommends books to readers in many different ways.
 Some of those are very generalized, hand-picked recommendations like the Kindle Daily Deals.
 Others are larger selections of curated deals, which are then sorted algorithmically (like Kindle Monthly Deals, which tend to be sorted by Popularity).

 Further types of recommendations are completely contextual – like those recommendations which pop up on screen after a purchase.
 More again are 100% personalized – the books you see recommended to you on the homepage of Amazon being an obvious example.

-Let’s be clear.
-This entire system of recommendations is completely unaffected by Also Boughts disappearing.
+Let’s be clear: this entire system of recommendations is completely unaffected by Also Boughts disappearing.